Sandro Rosell

-Alexandre "Sandro" Rosell Feliu ([ˈsandɾu ruˈzeʎ]; born 6 March 1964) is a Spanish businessman.
+Alexandre "Sandro" Rosell i Feliu ([ˈsandɾu ruˈzeʎ]; born 6 March 1964) is a Spanish businessman.
 He earned an MBA degree from ESADE.
-Rosell ran as senior adviser of Joan Laporta during the 2003 FC Barcelona elections and was the vice-president of sports until June 2005.
-He was the president of FC Barcelona from 2010 to 2014.
+Rosell ran as senior adviser of Joan Laporta during the 2003 Barcelona elections and was the vice-president of sports until June 2005.
+He was the president of Barcelona from 2010 to 2014.
 In 2017, Rosell was jailed without bail as part of a money laundering investigation related to buying television rights for past matches of the Brazil national team.
 On 24 April 2019, after a total of 643 days of pre-trial detention and with the provisional release of Rosell having been rejected on as much as 13 occasions, Spanish courts fully acquitted Rosell.

-FC Barcelona
+Barcelona

 Elections in 2003

-Rosell and Joan Laporta joined forces in 2003 to support the latter's bid to become president of FC Barcelona.
+Rosell and Joan Laporta joined forces in 2003 to support the latter's bid to become president of Barcelona.
 After winning by a large majority, Rosell attempted to make the election pledge of bringing David Beckham to the club a reality.
 At the time, Rosell claimed he was "80% confident" that the move would take place.
 Beckham, however, chose to join Barcelona's fierce rivals, Real Madrid.
 As a result, the Barcelona board opted to try and sign Brazilian star Ronaldinho from Paris Saint-Germain.
 The Catalan club were in direct competition for the Brazilian with Manchester United, who wanted him as a replacement for the England international.
 At a time of financial uncertainty, the capture of Ronaldinho was crucial for Barcelona.
 It is widely believed that Ronaldinho signed for Barcelona instead of the Premier League Champions because of his friendship with Rosell, a former Nike executive in Brazil.

 Rosell resigned as vice-president of sports in June 2005, despite Barcelona winning the title that year, accusing Laporta of failing to carry their combined original plan for the club.

 Following his resignation from the Board of Directors in 2005

 In 2006, Rosell released a book Benvingut al món real (Welcome to the real world), just as Barcelona were on the verge of reaching the UEFA Champions League final, which they eventually won.
 It was seen as a direct attack on club president Laporta after it promised to reveal the problems that had caused Rosell to resign.

-When the opportunity for elections at FC Barcelona arose in 2006, due to a successful challenge by club members who claimed Joan Laporta had completed a four-year term, Rosell did not put his name forward to challenge his former friend.
+When the opportunity for elections at Barcelona arose in 2006, due to a successful challenge by club members who claimed Joan Laporta had completed a four-year term, Rosell did not put his name forward to challenge his former friend.
 When asked if he would put his name forward in future elections, Rosell replied that he would "never say never."

 After his resignation, Rosell was a critic of Laporta, criticizing his handling of problems at Barcelona and claiming that in "all areas of the club" there has been "absolute anarchy."
 However, he did support Laporta's choice of manager in Pep Guardiola, saying that it was "how it should be" and also supported Laporta's decision to sign an agreement with UNICEF.